-► Legislative Action
+➤ Legislative Action

 Generally speaking, as non-profit entities regulated under Section 501(c)(3) of the Internal Revenue Code, churches may engage in limited attempts to "influence legislation" and still qualify for non-profit tax status.
 However, the activity must not constitute more than an "insubstantial" part of a church's overall activity, including time and money.
-The amount allowed by the code is not clear-cut.
 A fairly safe gauge is to limit legislative activity to less than 5 percent of the church's overall activity.
 In some cases, the IRS has allowed activity between 5 and 20 percent; but more than 20 percent has been found unacceptable.